Discover Saskatchewan

 The Prince Albert Winter Festival

 The Prince Albert Winter Festival, a cherished event in Saskatchewan, is a vibrant celebration of winter and the rich cultural tapestry of the region.
-It features a diverse array of activities and events designed to embrace the season and celebrate northern culture and traditions.
-Highlights often include exhilarating sled dog races, showcasing the skill and endurance of both dogs and mushers, and captivating ice sculpture competitions, where artists turn blocks of ice into stunning works of art.
+It features diverse activities and events designed to embrace the season and celebrate northern culture and traditions.
+Highlights often include exhilarating sled dog races, showcasing the skill and endurance of both dogs and mushers and captivating ice sculpture competitions, where artists turn blocks of ice into stunning works of art.
 Traditional Indigenous performances, such as jigging and drumming, add a rich cultural dimension to the festivities.

 Mosaic – A Festival of Cultures

 Mosaic – A Festival of Cultures is an exuberant and colorful celebration of the rich cultural diversity in Regina, Saskatchewan.
 Different cultural pavilions representing various countries and ethnic communities open their doors across the city.
-Each pavilion offers a unique experience, showcasing traditional cuisine, music, dance, costumes, and crafts that represent their culture’s heritage and traditions.
+Each pavilion offers a unique experience, showcasing traditional cuisine, music, dance, costumes, and crafts representing their culture’s heritage and traditions.
 Visitors can travel from one pavilion to another, effectively taking a whirlwind trip around the world without leaving Regina.

-Monday, November 25 – Saturday, November 30, 2024
+November 25 – 30, 2024

 Agribition